 Unfortunately, unlike in other countries, there aren't pre-Christmas sales with lower prices to attract shoppers.
 Prices actually go up.
 However, the malls try to to attract customers through special Christmas displays, decorations, and entertainment.
 And the places to find bargains like the outdoor markets still try to compete on prices.

-If you are looking for Christmas gifts on regular electronics, clothing, and other common items, the places to go to bargain for deals are Ladies Market in Mongkok (clothing, electronics, souvenirs, pets, jewelry, etc.), Temple Street in Mongkok (a variety of products plus many open-air restaurants for Chinese food), and Stanley Market in Stanley on Hong Kong Island (souvenirs).
+If you are looking for Christmas gifts on regular electronics, clothing, and other common items, the places to go to bargain for deals are the street markets such as Ladies Market in Mongkok (clothing, electronics, souvenirs, pets, jewelry, etc.), Temple Street in Mongkok (a variety of products plus many open-air restaurants for Chinese food), and Stanley Market in Stanley on Hong Kong Island (souvenirs).

 Christmas Dinners and Food